Bay-Buh! Zedd and Maren Morris Perform 'The Middle' at the Billboard Music Awards

 Zedd, Maren Morris and deejay-producer duo Grey performed their smash hit “The Middle” at the Billboard Music Awards Sunday night in Las Vegas.

-Confetti rained from the rafters of the MGM Grand Arena as Morris led the crowd — including Halsey and Derek Hough — in a star-studded singalong of the soulful track before the audience rose in a standing ovation.
+Confetti rained from the rafters of the MGM Grand Garden Arena as Morris led the crowd — including Halsey and Derek Hough — in a star-studded singalong of the soulful track before the audience rose in a standing ovation.

-Morris — who took him the prize for top country female artist — teased the performance on Instagram in the days ahead of the show, writing: “We’re pulling out the stops with this one.”
+Morris — who took home the prize for top country female artist — teased the performance on Instagram in the days ahead of the show, writing: “We’re pulling out the stops with this one.”

 The electronic dance music collaboration dropped the week before the Grammys in January and served as a departure for 28-year-old Morris, a country darling whose debut album HERO — featuring the hits “My Church,” “80s Mercedes” and “I Could Use a Love Song” — earned her multiple Grammy nominations.